Minoan peak sanctuaries

 Minoan peak sanctuaries are widespread throughout the island of Crete (Greece).
-Most scholars agree that peak sanctuaries were used for religious rites.
-In all peak sanctuaries human and animal clay figurines have been found.
-Clay body parts, also called votive body parts, are also found in most peak sanctuaries.
-These open-air sanctuaries are found high in the mountains of Crete.
+Most scholars agree that peak sanctuaries were used for religious rites high in the mountains of Crete.
+Human and animal figurines, as well as signs of religious architecture, have been found at most peak sanctuaries.
+Additionally, votive clay body parts are found at many of these sites.
+Many of the sanctuaries fell out of use during the Late Bronze Age, when Mycenaeans from the Greek mainland became the dominant culture on the island.

 Eastern and east-central peak sanctuaries

 Most peak sanctuaries are found in east and east-central Crete.